Northwest Trek

 Northwest Trek Wildlife Park is a 723 acre wildlife park located near the town of Eatonville, Washington, United States.
-The park is home to black and grizzly bears, grey wolves, bald eagles, a cougar, wolverines, bobcats and more.
+The park is home to black and grizzly bears, grey wolves, bald eagles, cougars, wolverines, bobcats and more.
 Its primary feature is a tram tour which takes visitors through a 435 acre free-roam area.
 The park also allows guests to drive their own vehicles past bison, mountain goats, Roosevelt elk, deer, caribou, swans and more on a Wild Drive tour.
 Guests can also take a premier Keeper Adventure Tour and go off-road in a Jeep with a keeper and up close to wildlife.
-The Zip Wild zipline is also open seasonally.

 Northwest Trek Wildlife Park is accredited by the Association of Zoos and Aquariums (AZA).
 The park and its companion zoo, Point Defiance Zoo & Aquarium in Tacoma, are both owned and operated by Metro Parks Tacoma.

 History

 In 1971, founders David and Connie Hellyer donated their vacation property near Eatonville to Metro Parks Tacoma to be set aside as a wildlife preserve.
 The park opened in 1975.
 Several bond issues have been passed over the years to help pay for improvements at the park.
 Facilities added over the years include the Snowy Owl Exhibit (1982), Great Horned Owl Exhibit (1985), Cat Country Exhibit (1987), Barn Owl Exhibit (1988), the Cheney Discovery Center for children (1989), Wolf Exhibit (1992), Grizzly and Black Bear Exhibit (1993), Picnic Pavilion (1995), and the Coyote/Red Fox Exhibit (2003).

 In 2000, voters passed a sales tax increase that provides a steady income for the Point Defiance Zoo, Trek and other Pierce County parks and supplies about half of the park's income.
 The park also opened the Hellyer Natural History Center, a laboratory/classroom that can be used by students, scientists, and others in the community.